 - There were no significant differences in biological yield and plant total nitrogen content between different bio-solids treatments.
-In addition, phosphorus and potassium concentrations in plant were slightly affected by bio-solids addition, and there were no significant differences between the maximum bio-solids application rate and the control. - Cadmium and chromium concentrations in plant were slightly affected with bio-solids application.
+In addition, phosphorus and potassium concentrations in plant were slightly affected with bio-solids addition and there were no significant differences between the maximum bio-solids application rate and the control treatment. - Cadmium and chromium concentrations in plant were slightly affected with bio-solids application.
 For zinc and cupper concentrations, there were no significant differences between different treatments.
-Molybdenum, nickel and lead concentrations were less than the detection limits. - Plant microbiological analysis showed that Salmonella and IPN eggs were not detected, while there were no significant differences in TFCC values between different treatments. - Soil pH, EC, nitrate, sodium and potassium were not significantly affected by bio-solids application.
+Molybdenum, nickel and lead concentrations were less than the detection limits. - Plant microbiological analysis showed that Salmonella and IPN were not detected, while there were no significant differences in TFCC values between different treatments. - Soil pH, electrical conductivity EC, nitrate, sodium and potassium were not significantly affected by bio-solids application.
 Total nitrogen, ammonia, phosphorus and organic matter in soil were slightly affected with bio-solids application.
 However, there were no significant differences between various treatments and the control treatment.
-Boron concentration in soil was less than the detection limit. - Cadmium, nickel and zinc concentrations in soil were slightly affected with bio-solids application; however, there were no significant differences between various treatments and the control.
+Boron concentration in soil was less than the detection limit.

+- Cadmium, nickel and zinc concentrations in soil were slightly affected with bio-solids application; there were no significant differences between various treatments and the control treatment.
 Cupper and lead were insignificantly affected with bio-solids application.
-Chromium and molybdenum concentrations were less than the detection limits. - Soil microbiological analysis showed that Salmonella and IPN eggs were not detected.
-In addition, TFCC values were slightly affected with bio-solids application, and there were no significant difference between the control and other treatments with the exception of the maximum bio-solids application rate. - In general, it could be concluded that the plant and soil characteristics were not significantly affected by bio-solids application.
-This may be due to the effect of irrigation with reclaimed wastewater, which was found to be more predominant, especially that Madaba effluent has good nutrients
+Chromium and molybdenum concentrations were less than the detection limits. - Soil microbiological analysis showed that Salmonella and IPN were not detected, TFCC values were slightly affected with bio-solids application, there were no significant difference between the control treatment and other treatments with the exception of the maximum bio-solids application rate. - In general, it could be concluded that plant and soil characteristics were not significantly affected with bio-solids application, may be the reason is that the effect of irrigation with reclaimed wastewater was more predominant, especially that Madaba effluent has good nutrients concentrations and considerable amounts were used for irrigation processes.